jfbrennan/developer-dot/_posts/2018-11-04-autoselect-attribute.md

-You have no doubt used a feature today that is so helpful and ubiquitous that there is actually a proposal to have it added to the HTML spec (it's my proposal!).
+You used a feature today that is so helpful and ubiquitous that there is actually a proposal to have it added to the HTML spec (it's my proposal!).

 I'm talking about auto-select.
 What is this?
 Let me explain.